GirlsDoPorn: Trials and charges

-On January 24, 2023, cameraman Alexander Brian Foster was charged with one count of conspiracy to commit stalking and he pleaded guilty the same day.
-He admitted to creating the video "22 Whores + 5 Shady Lawyers VS GirlsDoPorn" which was intended to harass the Jane Does in the civil case and cause them substantial emotional distress.
-He also admitted to filming around 100 videos for GirlsDoPorn and GirlsDoToys.
-Foster's sentencing has been scheduled for April 28, 2023.
-He faces a maximum of five years in prison.

 Lawsuit outcomes

 On January 2, 2020, the women in the trial were awarded $12.775 million in damages—$9.475 million for compensatory damages and $3.3 million in punitive damages.
 This is in addition to payment of their $8 million legal fees and $800,000 in costs.
 On January 9, Faith Devine was appointed receiver over the business and individual assets of the defendants.
 As of February 2022, the women are yet to receive any money.
 Furthermore, the women were given ownership rights to the videos they featured in.
 The ruling ordered defendants to remove all images and videos from websites under their control, and to take action to remove them from other websites.
 After a ruling in December 2021, this was expanded to apply to 402 women who were filmed for GirlsDoPorn, not just the 22 plaintiffs.
 In the injunction, the court ordered GirlsDoPorn to clearly state in bold and centered at the top of the first page of their model agreement that the video was going to be published on GirlsDoPorn.com.
 The verbal release must also show the model clearly stating the name of the website.
 Additionally, they were ordered in the future to state in recruitment postings that videos will be posted online, give participants copies of the contracts before arriving, and ensure that participants sign documents indicating that they understand their names or personal information may be used.
 Later in January 2020, another woman sued the men involved with GirlsDoPorn with a similar case to the 22 previous plaintiffs.
 In February 2021, the woman was awarded a default judgement of almost $450,000.